-Consider any opportunity that comes your way, because even if it looks like a dead end, it has the potential to lead to something bigger.
+Consider any opportunity that comes your way, because even if it looks like a dead-end, it has the potential to lead to something bigger.

 The key is to think of job opportunities in the long-term.
 Internships or part-time jobs might not give you your desired salary upfront but they might open up doors in the future.

 I encourage other self-taught developers to share their stories.
-Not only will they provide valuable insights, they will also help shine a light on the unique paths we’ve taken.
+Not only will they provide valuable insights, but they will also help shine a light on the unique paths we’ve taken.

 Hopefully, my story and the lessons I learned will help you moving forward.